dadamssg/headlamp/readme.md

 ## Fixtures
 Fixture files can be nested in the `routes` directory but their file names must be prefixed with an underscore to not be interpreted as a route file.
-Example:

 ```sh
 server/